 Are Panic Attacks Taking Over Your Life?

-- Have you found yourself suddenly overcome by fear, and experience physical symptoms like heart palpitations and sweating, and accompanying fearful thoughts?
+- Have you found yourself suddenly overcome by fear, been short of breath and experienced physical symptoms like heart palpitations and sweating, and accompanying fearful thoughts?

 - Have you gone to the hospital believing you were having a heart attack, only to have your doctor tell you your symptoms were caused by anxiety?